nclslbrn/minimal-artistic-portfolio/readme.md

 ### Commons features

--   Projects and events can have galleries, you just have to add thumbnail linked to full size image into post content, the editor will detect it and add a [Fluidbox](http://terrymun.github.io/Fluidbox/demo/index.html#content) class.
+-   Projects and events can have galleries, you just have to add thumbnail linked to full size image into post content, the editor will detect it and add `fluidbox` class.
 -   They have share button (Facebook, Twitter and email)
 -   contact page template (admin email is used to recieve email, there is no option to change it)
 -   two menus (header & footer), page can be nested in a dropdown in the header navigation bar, these two menus are responsive

 ## Changelog

+### Ver.1.0.5
+- Project and event are now editable with Gtutenberg (WordPress Block)
+- Add a lightbox for .wp-block-gallery and a.fluidbox with [BaguetteBox](https://github.com/feimosi/baguetteBox.js)
+- Add an alternate style to gallery block, tiled, to compose irregular grid of picture
+- Add three styles, column 1, 2, 3 to image block for image sizing within or without tiled image gallery
+- Borders are back

 ### Ver.1.0.4
 - Refactoring with phpcs and wp-coding-standarts (composer dependency)